10 Things to Do on Beale St. if You’re Underage

 Instantly get a little cooler by stopping into Tater Red’s for all of your voodoo and Mardi Gras needs.
 They also have a pretty impressive collection of music memorabilia.
 They’re late risers, opening at noon daily.

 Blues City General Store is full of kitschy memorabilia and souvenirs ranging from Elvis to Betty Boop and I Love Lucy.
+Need an Elvis souvenir to take home?
+They have you covered.
 They’re open seven days a week from 9 a.m. -1 p.m.